liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-deploy-npm-packages-to-Liferay.md

 ## Structure of OSGi bundles containing npm packages

-To deploy Javascript modules to Liferay Portal you need to compose an OSGi bundle with, at least, the following structure:
+To deploy JavaScript modules to Liferay Portal you need to compose an OSGi bundle with, at least, the following structure:

 ```
 📂 my-bundle/META-INF/resources